mlz-ictrl/nicos/doc/source/commands.rst

 Imaging commands
 ----------------
-To use these commands, add ``'nicos.commands.imaging'`` to the ``modules`` list of one of your loaded setups.
-Additionally, your experiment device has to be an :class:`~nicos.devices.experiment.ImagingExperiment`.
+To use these commands, add ``'commands.imaging'`` to the ``modules`` list of one of your loaded setups.
+Additionally, your experiment device has to be an :class:`~devices.experiment.ImagingExperiment`.

 .. module:: nicos.commands.imaging